-The Utermöhl technique (Utermöhl, 1931, 1958), or as it is referred to sometimes less correctly, the sedimentation method, is the preferred method for identification and enumeration of phytoplankton (for species which are identifiable in preserved condition), particularly for cell concentrations in the 10 - 10 .
-To 1 range.
+The Utermöhl technique (Utermöhl, 1931, 1958), or as it is referred to sometimes less correctly, the sedimentation method, is the preferred method for identification and enumeration of phytoplankton (for species which are identifiable in preserved condition), particularly for cell concentrations in the 10-10 cells l-1 range (Sakshaug, 1980).
 For higher concentrations samples can either be diluted or an alternative method employed, such as Palmer-Maloney counting chambers or haemacytometers particularly when cells are very small.